 - powers of attorney.

-Most of the records are available on microfilm and can be searched using Archives Search.
-Consult the page How to Locate Métis Scrip Records in Archives Search.
-Many of the applications and affidavits have been digitized.
+Most of the records are digitized and can be searched using Archives Search.
+In the search box, enter RG15 and a name.
+For more advanced searching, consult the page How to Locate Métis Scrip Records in Archives Search.

-The Department of the Interior fonds (RG 15) also includes additional material relating to Métis Peoples in Manitoba such as:
+The Department of the Interior fonds (RG 15) also includes additional material relating to the Métis in Manitoba such as:

 - some parish registers;